-Customers use the onsite model when they need to migrate to the new technology or modify their legacy systems.
+Customers use the onsite development model when they need to migrate to the new technology or modify their legacy systems.
 The popularity of this model is explained by a certain number of the following advantages:

 Face-to-face communication enables on-time detection of emerging issues and efficient problem-solving.

 Effective communication.
 As there is no time and distance gap between both sites, there is almost no misunderstanding within a team.